 Access VNC Desktop of user “tecmint” from the browser by going to.

 You will get a “Security Warning” message that says that unsigned application requesting permission to run.
 Just accept and run the application as described below.

 Enter Password to access “tecmint” Desktop.

 That’s it, you successfully connected to Remote Desktop.

-If you’re accessing from any other computer, you might get an “missing plugin” error, just install plugin and access it.
-You can grab the latest Java plugin at Download Java page.
+If you’re accessing from any other computer, you might get a “missing plugin” error, just install the plugin and access it.
+You can grab the latest Java plugin on the Download Java page.